• Home /

 1) LOOK AT JESUS TO SEE GOD/REALITY - In and through Jesus we can "see" the unseen and permanent reality of God and heaven and not be pre-occupied or swept away by the visible but temporary things of this world.
 "Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
 These are a shadow of the things that were to come; the reality, however, is found in Christ (Col. 2:16-17; also see 2 Cor.
 4:16-18).
 Jesus is God with a face (2 Cor.
 4:6).
 Man can know the invisible God through the One who made Him visible.
 "He who has seen me has seen the Father."
 (John 14:9) All the OT "types" pointed to Jesus Who both revealed and fulfilled their true meaning; e.g., Lamb of God (Exodus 12, John 1:29, 1 Cor.
 5:7); the temple spoke of His body (Heb.
 8:2; John 2:19-21; Rev. 21:22); the serpent lifted up was Jesus lifted up on the cross (Numbers 24:1-9; John 3:14); water from the Rock (Exodus 17:1-7 John 4:10-14; 1 Cor.
 10:4).
 Also Jesus is the true tabernacle, the true light, the true bread, the true vine and the true food and drink meaning He is the ultimate fulfillment of what these things pointed to.
 (Heb.
 8:2; John 1:9, 6:30-33,15:1-2, 6:55).
 Thus Jesus is God’s provision for all we need from here to eternity and all who reject Him for the "shadows" (religion, man-made rules and traditions) will perish.

 2) TRUST IN JESUS TO BE FORGIVEN AND TO BE TRANSFORMED – Law (the OT covenant) versus grace (the NT covenant).
 Even as the Jewish leaders loved legalistic self-righteousness and resisted the promised (in their OT) and better New Covenant of grace, (they stoned Stephen, Acts 6:13-15, and crucified Jesus over this) so we too are tempted to performance-based acceptance with God and man.
 "You stiff-necked people, with uncircumcised hearts and ears!
 You are just like your fathers: You always resist the Holy Spirit!
 Was there ever a prophet your fathers did not persecute?
 They even killed those who predicted the coming of the Righteous One.
 And now you have betrayed and murdered him— you who have received the law that was put into effect through angels but have not obeyed it" (Acts 7:51-53).
 But even we as believers still tend toward self-effort versus radical dependence on God for our spiritual growth as seen in Paul’s rebuke of the Galatians: "O YOU poor and silly and thoughtless and unreflecting and senseless Galatians!
-Who has fascinated or bewitched or cast a spell over you, unto whom–right before your very eyes–Jesus Christ (the Messiah) was openly and graphically set forth and portrayed as crucified?
-Let me ask you this one question: Did you receive the [Holy] Spirit as the result of obeying the Law and doing its works, or was it by hearing [the message of the Gospel] and believing [it]?
-[Was it from observing a law of rituals (EXTERNALS/SELF-EFFORT/PRIDE) or from a message of faith (INTERNAL/DEPENDENCE ON JESUS/HUMILITY)?]
+Who has fascinated or bewitched or cast a spell over you, unto whom--right before your very eyes--Jesus Christ (the Messiah) was openly and graphically set forth and portrayed as crucified?
+Let me ask you this one question: Did you receive the Holy Spirit as the result of obeying the Law and doing its works, or was it by hearing the message of the Gospel and believing it ?
+Was it from observing a law of rituals (EXTERNALS/SELF-EFFORT/PRIDE) or from a message of faith (INTERNAL/DEPENDENCE ON JESUS/HUMILITY)?
 Are you so foolish and so senseless and so silly?
-Having begun [your new life spiritually] with the [Holy] Spirit, are you now reaching perfection [by dependence] on the flesh? " (Gal.
+Having begun your new life spiritually with the Holy Spirit, are you now reaching perfection by dependence on the flesh? " (Gal.
 3:1-3) May we all confess with Paul: "For I know that nothing good dwells within me, that is, in my flesh."
 (Rom.
 7:18)

-3) LISTEN TO WHAT JESUS SAYS ABOUT WORSHIP – "A time will come, however, indeed it is already here, when the true (genuine) worshipers will worship the Father in spirit and in truth (reality); for the Father is seeking just such people as these as His worshipers.
+3) LISTEN TO WHAT JESUS SAYS ABOUT WORSHIP - "A time will come, however, indeed it is already here, when the true (genuine) worshipers will worship the Father in spirit and in truth (reality); for the Father is seeking just such people as these as His worshipers.
 God is a Spirit (a spiritual Being) and those who worship Him must worship Him in spirit and in truth (reality)."
-(John 4:23-24) WORSHIP GOD IN SPIRIT AND IN TRUTH, NOT PEOPLE, PLACES OR THINGS – {"Now let me draw out some implications of this for the life of worship.
+(John 4:23-24) WORSHIP GOD IN SPIRIT AND IN TRUTH, NOT PEOPLE, PLACES OR THINGS - "Now let me draw out some implications of this for the life of worship.
 The High Priesthood of Jesus—the coming of the reality instead of the shadow—fulfills and brings to an end the physical center of Old Testament worship, the tabernacle and the temple.
 It fulfills and brings to an end the official priesthood, the sacrificial offerings, the dietary laws, the priestly vestments and the seasonal acts of atonement and reconciliation.
 What this means, in essence, is that the entire worship life of the Old Testament has been radically refocused onto Jesus himself and has become a radically spiritual thing, as opposed to an external thing.
 The external is still important, but now the spiritual is so radically pervasive that virtually all of external life, not just church life, is the expression of worship.
 "Present your bodies as living sacrifices which is your reasonable service of worship" (Romans 12:1).
-That's all the time and everywhere.
+That& 39;s all the time and everywhere.
 "Whether, then, you eat or drink or whatever you do, do all to the glory of God" (1 Corinthians 10:31)—all the time, everywhere.
 In the New Testament, all the focus is on the reality of the glory of Christ, not the shadow and copy of religious objects and forms.
 It is stunning how indifferent the New Testament is to such things: there is no authorization in the New Testament for worship buildings, or worship dress, or worship times, or worship music, or worship liturgy or worship size or thirty-five-minute sermons, or Advent poems or choirs or instruments or candles.
 In fact, the act of getting together as Christians in the New Testament to sing or pray or hear the word of God is never even called worship.
 I wonder if we do not distort the Biblical meaning of "worship" by using the word almost entirely for an event for which the New Testament never uses the word.
 But all of this makes us very free and, perhaps, very frightened.
 Free to find place and time and dress and size and music and elements and objects that help us orient radically toward the supremacy of God in Christ.
 And frightened, perhaps, because almost every worship tradition we have is culturally shaped rather than Biblically commanded.
 The command is a radical connection of love and trust and obedience to Jesus Christ in all of life.
 There’s a reason for this radical spirituality of worship in the New Testament.
 And the reason is this.
 The New Testament is a missionary document.
 The message of this book is meant to be carried to every people on earth and incarnated in every culture in the world.
 And that is why our High Priest came and ended tabernacle, and sacrifices and feasts and vestments and dietary laws and circumcision and priesthood.
 The Old Testament was mainly a come-and-see religion.
 The New Testament is mainly a go-and-tell religion.
 And to make that possible, the Son of God has not abolished worship, but made it the kind of radically spiritual engagement with God in Christ that can and must happen in every culture on the earth.
 Worship is not trivialized in the New Testament, but intensified, deepened, and made the radical fuel and goal of all missions.
 The frightening freedom of worship in the New Testament is a missionary mandate.
 We must not lock this gospel treasure in any cultural straitjacket.
 Rather let us find the place, the time, the dress, the forms, the music that kindles and carries a passion for the supremacy of God in all things.
 And may our communion with the living God be so real and the Spirit of God so powerfully present that the heart of what we do becomes the joy of all the peoples we are called to reach."
-John Piper, "Our High Priest is The Son of God – Perfect Forever."}
+John Piper, "Our High Priest is The Son of God - Perfect Forever."

 QUESTIONS FOR DISCUSSION AND APPLICATION